 Some translation agencies and freelancers are moving to per-hour pricing because it is more flexible when it comes to incorporating surcharges for complex work.
 All of us know that translating a scanned PDF full of tables and figures is vastly more difficult than a blog with no tables in Microsoft Word.
 It can be more difficult for agencies to convince clients why they are being charged more per-word for the PDF.
 But in a per-hour system, this is relatively easier.
 You can simply ask for a surcharge if scanned documents or tables are involved.

-Now that we have talked about the advantages for charging by the per-hour system for translation services, let’s take a look at some of the downsides which have been preventing it from mainstream adoption.
+Now that we have talked about the advantages of charging by the per-hour system for translation services, let’s take a look at some of the downsides which have been preventing it from mainstream adoption.

 Cons of Charging by the Hour